All Episodes

 It's a good explanation of how income taxes really work.

-He said, Sometimes politicians, journalists, and others exclaim it's just a tax cut for the rich.
+He said, sometimes politicians, journalists, and others exclaim, it's just a tax cut for the rich.

-How many all heard that?
+How many of you all heard that?

 And it's just accepted that that's the fact.